The Journey of a Chef: Inspiration from La Maison Tokyo

 1. Shinji ☆

-Located in the Carlton Hotel, Shinji by Kanesaka offers authentic Edomae sushi in an intimate setting.
-Under the guidance of Chef Shinji Kanesaka, the restaurant features a hinoki cypress counter that seats just 16 guests, ensuring a personalized dining experience.
+Located in the St. Regis Hotel, Shinji by Kanesaka offers authentic Edomae sushi in an intimate setting.
+Under the guidance of Chef Shinji Kanesaka, the restaurant features a hinoki cypress counter that seats just 16 guests, ensuring a personalised dining experience.

 Guests can choose from three set options, but the omakase is highly recommended.
 Each sushi piece is crafted with fresh ingredients sourced from Tokyo’s Toyosu market.
 Reservations are suggested for a seamless dining experience.